 Recently we have read several ineffective community development grant narratives that non-profit and neighborhood organizations have submitted.
 We decided to show you some sample poorly written sentences excerpted from actual applications for funding, with suggestions for improvement shown in parentheses.
 We hope this is helpful in improving your success rate as you seek external funds.

 You might be seeking money for trash cans with personality, such as the one on this page, or new benches for your business district, as is the case in our example.
 If you want support for a social program or children's initiative, the principles will be the same.
-We start the community development grant narrative example, which has been edited severely to reduce the total length of the page, in the next paragraph.
-Remember our comments are in parentheses.
+We start with some actual sentences from community development grant narratives.

 1. We the XYZ Neighborhood Association want $25,000 so we can buy some new benches for the Johnson Street Business District.
 (Do not waste words.
 Most grant applications require a form, and if so, the form will definitely ask the name of your organization and the amount sought.
 Watch your formality level; instead of "want," you should use a more formal word such as "seek."
 You want to buy "some" new benches?
 Surely you know how many, and if so, you should put that number here.
 If not, simply omit the word some.)

 2. We need new benches to improve the appearance of the district and to replace the benches that are worn out.
 (Be more graphic about what "worn out" looks like.
 We need to paint a word picture any time possible, so say that some slats in the backs of benches have fallen out, that benches have become full of splinters, or that seat boards are deteriorating and may not hold the screws much longer.
 Community development grant narratives should be specific and use numbers whenever possible, so you should be able to say that backs of five benches have missing boards, for example.)